School Policies

 Adrenaline autoinjectors for general use

-Western English Language School maintains a supply of adrenaline autoinjector(s) for general use, as a back-up to those provided by parents and carers for specific students, and also for students who may suffer from a first time reaction at school.
+Western English Language School will maintain a supply of adrenaline autoinjector(s) for general use, as a back-up to those provided by parents and carers for specific students, and also for students who may suffer from a first time reaction at school.

 Manor Lakes Campus – first aid bag outside admin office